-"of Fallen Giants area is a good example, where a barrage of enemies causes a read-out of between 40-50fps on Xbox One, while PS4 operates within the 50-60fps range.
+"The Forest of Fallen Giants area is a good example, where a barrage of enemies causes a read-out of between 40-50fps on Xbox One, while PS4 operates within the 50-60fps range.
 Even while uncontested beneath the giant, arching trees of Things Betwixt, a regular margin of 10fps exists between the two — PS4 operating at a near perfect 60fps, while Xbox stutters along at 50fps."

 This is a problem, especially in a game that demands so much precision from the player.
 The Xbox One is dropping frames at exactly the times when you need them the most, and this makes the performance difference important to game play.
 "Sony's machine does not produce a perfect 60fps of course, but it is a consistently better performer — and in a game that demands pinpoint timing for rolls and ripostes, the smoother frame-rate can make a difference," the article says.